dry-rb/dry-types/README.md

 enum is a `int => value` map, so you can store integers somewhere and have them mapped to enum values conveniently.

-You can define enums for every type but it probably only makes sense for `string`:

 ``` ruby
 # assuming we have types loaded into `Types` namespace
 # we can easily define an enum for our post struct